Little Green Men (novel): Objects of satire

 Several non-political figures are also satirized.
 One of the minor characters in the book, Karl Cuntmore, is an author of popular political thriller novels who presents himself as a defense expert.
 The character is suspected to be a swipe at the popular political thriller novels of author Tom Clancy, whom Buckley had criticized in the past.
-Dutch artist Johannes Vermeer is said to have produced a painting titled More Light Coming From The Window On The Left.

 Others escape Buckley's satire altogether.
 Some famous television personalities, such as Tom Brokaw, Larry King and others, appear in the book as unmolested versions of themselves.

 Film adaptation

 In early 2006 plans to make a film version were announced, but a release date was not announced.

 Whit Stillman initially attached to direct the film, stated he was no longer on the project.
 The book has been adapted into a screenplay by Sean Bates and Gregory Mackenzie.